A Floer fundamental group: Main definitions and statements.

 (with the convention $(\gamma_{0},\beta_{0})=(\gamma_{-},\beta_{\star})$ and $(\gamma_{N+1},\beta_{N+1})=(\gamma_{+},\beta_{\star})$). \end{itemize}

 In particular (recall remark \ref{rk:CrocodileLowerStepsAreLoopSteps}), the sequence of lower steps

 form a Floer loop.

-The construction of the polyhedron $\Delta(W_{\star}(b))$ still makes sens for this special orbit~: exactly two new kinds of moduli spaces have to be taken into account, namely the ones associated to the steps
+The construction of the polyhedron $\Delta(W_{\star}(b))$ still makes sense for this special orbit~: exactly two new kinds of moduli spaces have to be taken into account, namely the ones associated to the steps

 In both cases the bottom end of the configurations are free and the half suspension of the relevant moduli space component is endowed with a continuous evaluation map.

 In the former however, one side is not associated to a broken trajectory but to the constant one $\star$ and the half suspension is seen as having 4 sides.
 The evaluation map restricts to (see figure \ref{fig:SpecialSuspensions}) \begin{itemize} \item ${\beta_{\star}}_{|_{\R}}$ and ${\alpha_{\star}}_{|_{\R}}$ (suitably rescaled using the action) on the broken side \item the constant path $\{\star\}$ on the ``non broken'' side \item the evaluation in $M$ of the Floer step $(\beta_{\star},\alpha_{\star})\glueto \star$ on the bottom. \end{itemize}